Life Insurance For Nurses In 2026

 Term Life Insurance

-Term insurance has a fixed maturity date; if you die after the policy ends, you are not entitled to a payout.
+Term insurance has a fixed maturity date; you are not entitled to a payout if you die after the policy ends.
 Term life insurance often matches a fixed-term mortgage, providing a lump sum payout to cover any outstanding mortgage amount should you die.

 There are three types of cover levels that you should be aware of: